Developer-Student-Club-UCA/listen2help_app/README.md

 ### Generating app assets

-You need to have FlutterGen installed on your computer, check the installation guide here: https://github.com/FlutterGen/flutter_gen.
+You need to have FlutterGen installed on your computer, check the installation guide [here](https://github.com/FlutterGen/flutter_gen).

 You must run this command every time you make a change on your assets to see it available on generated code.